equinor/dlisio/python/docs/dlis/metadata.rst

 :class:`Parameter`: Contains some parameter value and a description of it.

-.. currentmodule:: dlisio
 ..
 [1] There is currently a handful of object-types (mostly from Chaper 7:
        semantics: dictionaries of RP66v1) that dlisio does not implement full support for.
-I.e. they are not translated into their own python class, but rather use the more generic and rough interface of :class:`plumbing.BasicObject`.
+I.e. they are not translated into their own python class, but rather use the more generic and rough interface of :class:`BasicObject`.
 These rarely see the light of day, but if present they can be accessed through :attr:`logicalfile.unknowns`.

 Identifying specific objects
 ----------------------------

-.. currentmodule:: dlisio.plumbing.BasicObject
+.. currentmodule:: dlisio.dlis.BasicObject

 Common for *all* objects are the four fields: :attr:`type`, :attr:`name` (mnemonic), :attr:`origin` and :attr:`copynumber`.
 Together, these form a unique identifier for the object.
 RP66v1 states that no two objects from the *same logical file* can have the same value for all four fields.

-.. currentmodule:: dlisio.plumbing
+.. currentmodule:: dlisio.dlis

 **origin**: The origin field states which origin the object is a part of.
 Its interger value implicitly refers to the :class:`Origin`-object that has the